enso-org/tutorial_101/README.md

 - Install Enso and put the binary in your PATH.
 - Clone this directory to `~/.enso`.
 - Call Enso with `--project tutorial_101`.

+## Next steps

+Once you are comfortable with the 101 tutorial, move on to the [Trams tutorial](https://github.com/enso_org/tutorial_trams) to use Enso to read and process a real-world data set, the locations of trams in Kraków.

+If you have any questions about the tutorials or using Enso, join us in the [Enso Discord](https://discord.gg/enso).